📚 NVIDIA Profiling Basics

 # See the help

-pixi run nsys --help
+nsys --help

 # Basic system-wide profiling

-pixi run nsys profile --trace=cuda,nvtx --output=timeline mojo your_program.mojo
+nsys profile --trace=cuda,nvtx --output=timeline mojo your_program.mojo

 # Interactive analysis

-pixi run nsys stats --force-export=true timeline.nsys-rep
+nsys stats --force-export=true timeline.nsys-rep

-) - the “kernel deep-dive” tool
+Nsight Compute (ncu) - the “kernel deep-dive” tool

-Purpose: Detailed single-kernel performance analysis (NSight Compute Documentation)
+Purpose: Detailed single-kernel performance analysis (Nsight Compute Documentation)

 - Roofline model analysis